 Disclaimer: We are not professionals; we are just doing our best to compile trustworthy information and statistics.
 These disorders are still heavily under-studied.
 There are many factors to consider, such as studies only done in inpatient populations, which could result in skewed percentages.
 Many of these disorders also often go undiagnosed.
-Different studies had different findings, so instead of giving one absolute number, we provided findings from multiple studies.
+Different studies had different findings, so we provided findings from multiple studies instead of giving one absolute number.
 We believe it’s essential to look at all of the studies rather than choosing one ‘right’ one.
 Generally, the correct finding will land in the middle of all of them.

 Here is a table with other disorders for reference, using the DSM-5 & NAMI as sources.
 If someone says, “DID is so rare!” you can put that into perspective versus OCD or Bipolar disorder.